luisnmartins/feup-comp/README.md

 ## Task Distribution

 - Carlos Freitas - semantic analysis and
-- Lu�s Martins - semantic analysis and some optimizations such as constant propagation and efficient while loop.
+- Luis Martins - semantic analysis and some optimizations such as constant propagation and efficient while loop.
 Also contributed in some other tasks from code generation.
-- Rui Quaresma - code generation and
+- Rui Quaresma - code generation and constant folding
 - Tiago Carvalho -

 ## Pros

+Our tool is optimized to use the least resources possible in orther for the program to run correctly.

 ## Cons